DaveBenham/VenomPremium/README.md

 The **FREQ** slider sets the ratio of the Ripple frequency to the Fundamental frequency.
 It ranges from 1 to 256 times the Fundamental frequency.

-The associated bipolar Frequency CV input and attenuverter knob can modulate the frequency ratio.
+The associated bipolar Frequency CV input and attenuverter knob can additively modulate the frequency ratio.
 Both the slider and CV respond exponentially.
 CV can modulate the frequency ratio above 256, but the minimum effective frequency ratio is 1.

 ### Ripple Warp Modulation
 The small button above the **WARP** label controls the mode of the Warp modulation.
 There are a total of nine modes.
 In general, the Warp can either influence the Ripple frequency, the envelope decay curve, or the Ripple waveform shape.
 The button is color coded.